Updated August 10, 2023

-NMap may be considered as another command line-based network scanning utility that can be found inbuilt on some of the Linux distribution.
+NMap may be considered another command line-based network scanning utility found inbuilt on some of the Linux distribution.
 It runs the scan in order to check the status of a port by using either TCP or UDP protocol.
 It is a strong eno to scan all the 65535 ports.
-While using this utility, there are several attributes that could be used in order to customize the scan.
+While using this utility, several attributes could be used in order to customize the scan.

-Nmap is also capable of detecting the operating system of the host or the network device that it scans.
-There are some default values associated with the attributes and by using such attributes we can perform the efficient network scan.
-It is the base of tools like nexpose which means all the operations performed by nexpose are actually performed using Nmap in background.
+Nmap can also detect the operating system of the host or the network device that it scans.
+There are some default values associated with the attributes, and by using such attributes, we can perform an efficient network scan.
+It is the base of tools like nexpose, which means all the operations performed by nexpose are actually performed using Nmap in the background.
 It confirms of any port is filtered, closed or open.
 Based on the kind of protocol we use while scanning the network, it takes the required time and also tries to establish the connection accordingly.

 Qualys can also be considered as the other best network scanning tool.
 It scans the network or the concerned network devices in order to ensure if they meet the requirements to adhere to the compliance.
 It was developed by organizations named Qualys that was found in 1999.
 It was the first network vulnerability scanner that was introduced to the market in December 2000.

-This tool not just scan the vulnerabilities in the network but also suggests the patch associated with it in order to remediate the vulnerability.
+This tool not only scans the vulnerabilities in the network but also suggests the patch associated with it to remediate the vulnerability.
 In addition to network scanning, it also has the functionality to scan the vulnerabilities in web applications.

 The best part about using Qualys is that it gives an accurate scanning report and makes the user aware of what kind of action has to be taken to fix the vulnerability.
 It is actually a cloud-based vulnerability scanner that performs the scans and saves the report in cloud-only.
 It can also perform the policy scan, which checks things like if the hardening of the server has been done.
 In a nutshell, Qualys is a whole package for scanning the network, web application, and policies, making it popular.